soran-ghaderi/torchebm/docs/guides/custom_neural_networks.md

 ## Conclusion

-Neural network energy functions provide a powerful way to model complex distributions in energy-based models.
-By leveraging the flexibility of deep learning architectures, you can create expressive energy functions that capture intricate patterns in your data.
+Neural network models provide a powerful way to model complex distributions in energy-based models.
+By leveraging the flexibility of deep learning architectures, you can create expressive models that capture intricate patterns in your data.

-Remember to carefully design your architecture, choose appropriate training methods, and monitor the behavior of your energy function during training and sampling.
+Remember to carefully design your architecture, choose appropriate training methods, and monitor the behavior of your model during training and sampling.